acentswap/docs2-wiki/help/faq.md

 Whenever there is an official airdrop on AcentSwap it will be announced along with the requirements.

-Please remember anyone can airdrop tokens to AcentSwap users since every transaction is public on BscScan.
+Please remember anyone can airdrop tokens to AcentSwap users since every transaction is public on AcentScan.
 Be sure to do your own research when it comes to non-official airdrops.
 To protect your funds, we recommend you don't use a smart contract you don't understand from a source you don't trust.

 ## How can I report a bug?